 They can be attractive investments as they usually have long operating lives, generate a growing stream of income, a high level of inflation protection, and in most cases have little competition.

 The very long-term nature of most infrastructure assets means they can be less volatile than other growth assets like shares and property.

-Alternative asset managers may use complex investment strategies like short selling, derivatives trading or provision of funding to start-up companies.
+Diversifying strategies may use complex investment strategies like short selling, derivatives trading or provision of funding to start-up companies.

-Fixed interest investments pay regular interest and mature on a specified date.
+Diversified fixed interest investments pay regular interest and mature on a specified date.
 They include government and corporate bonds and debentures.

 They offer a higher level of security than shares and property, but provide a lower return over the long term.

 Cash is money held on deposit with a bank or in money-market securities.
 Cash is highly secure and usually available at call.
 Returns from cash are typically lower than from other asset classes.

 Returns from cash come from the interest paid on the deposit.
 Cash is suited to those investing for a short period of time or those seeking a very high level of security.

 Over time, returns from cash may not keep pace with inflation resulting in a loss of purchasing power.